dewes/airflow-sqlcmd-operator/README.md

 # airflow-sqlcmd-operator
-Custom Airflow operator for bash sqlcmd
+Custom Airflow BashOperator for the Microsoft sqlcmd.

+## Requirements
+Must have sqlcmd already instaled and on following location: "/opt/mssql-tools/bin/sqlcmd"